adam-p/yesterday-i-learned/biology.md

+1. [Internally](http://i.imgur.com/8bfl4FA.jpg), elephant legs look like they are on high heels.
+1. Adults are supposed to eat [4.7g of potassium daily](http://www.healthcommunities.com/electrolyte-imbalance/too-much-potassium-too-little-potassium_jhmwp.shtml).
+1. [Dogs have their own version of herpes](https://www.reddit.com/r/WTF/comments/6fqh5e/canine_cpv/).
+It happens so often because they sniff butts so much.
 1. [Aloe vera](https://en.wikipedia.org/wiki/Aloe_vera) extracts can be used to dilute sheep semen for artificial fertilization.
 Eating it, however, may cause stomach cramps.
 1. The [gypsy moth](https://en.wikipedia.org/wiki/Lymantria_dispar_dispar) is one of the most destructive pests of hardwood trees in the eastern United States.
 1. Epidemiologists use x in 10,000 as a standard scale.
 Saying "1:1000 vs 1:1400" is confusing.